The Grand Teton's Upper Exum Climbing Route

 West-Leaning Chimney

 If this area is totally iced up, climbers can always scramble down the broad western escape ledge to reach Sargent's Chimney on the Owen-Spalding route.
 Takes just a minute or so.
 That option adds a little extra time to reach the summit but not too much for a soloing climber.
-The Owen-Spalding might be in far worse shape than the Exum if you find ice here so figure extra time for the ascent, or head for the exits.
+The Owen-Spalding might be in far worse shape than the Exum if you find ice here.
+Not always.

 Climbers heading for the ridgeline after leaving the WLC